 - 9.1.2.4.
-Merit Awards - 9.1.2.4.1 Merit awards may be distributed by the PVPAA.
+Merit awards will be suspended during the academic year of 2020-2021 in response to budget concerns related to COVID-19.
+They will resume in the following academic year. - 9.1.2.4.1 Merit moneys may be distributed by the PVPAA.
 These awards will be made according to the criteria published by the PVPAA.
 Nominations for the awards can be made by an individual faculty member, the departmental faculty, or the department head to the dean of the faculty member's college.
 The Association will be notified in writing of merit awards.
 The Board's decisions in making these individual merit awards shall not be grievable. - 9.1.2.4.2 Faculty who have held the rank of Professor for at least nine (9) fall and winter semesters may apply for merit awards in the amount of \$5,000 not to base.
-Faculty are eligible to receive merit awards once every five (5) years.
+Faculty are eligible to receive merit awards once every five years.
 Criteria for such an award are the same as those required to earn promotion to the rank of Professor as specified in Article V of this agreement and departmental bylaws using an evaluation period that begins at the time of successful application for promotion to the rank of Professor, or since the last successful application for this type of merit.
-The application will consist of the regular five-(5)-year evaluation materials and a current curriculum vitae.
-If more than five (5) years have passed since a successful application for promotion to Professor or the last application for promotion for promotion to Professor or the instruction for promotion to Professor or their previous merit award.
+The application will consist of the regular 5-year evaluation materials and a current curriculum vitae.

 Faculty will submit applications to their departmental evaluation committee by February 1.
 The evaluation committee will deliver its evaluations of proposals to the FRC by April 1.
-The FRC will make a recommendation for merit awards to the PVPAA by April 15.
-Merit awards will be announced by the PVPAA by April 25 and will appear in the last paycheck of the winter semester.
+The FRC will make a recommendation for merit awards to the Assistant Provost for Graduate Education and Research by April 15.
+Merit awards will be announced by the Dean of Graduate Education and Research by April 25 and will appear in the last paycheck of the winter semester.